CRUSTDE-ContainerizedRustDevEnv/github_dropbox_external_drive/README.md

 ## Dropbox

 I have a 2TB storage on Dropbox for 12€/month.
 It is not cheap, but I had bad experiences with GoogleDrive and OneDrive in the early days.
 Maybe they are better now, but I don't want to retry everything.
 I am a paying customer, so I expect some responsibility from Dropbox.
 Maybe I am just delusional.
 They can go bankrupt in a matter of hours with modern financial games.

+## External drives

-I am putting all my eggs in the basket of Dropbox, but eventually, I make backups of all these files.
-I make backups on 2 external hard drives and I keep them in separate houses.
+I cannot put all my eggs in the basket of Dropbox.
+Eventually, I make backups of all these files.
+I make backups on 2 external hard drives and I keep them in separate locations.
 Just for fun.
 I use my app [dropbox_backup_to_external_disk](https://github.com/bestia-dev/dropbox_backup_to_external_disk) to make backups of Dropbox, because Dropbox does not have an app for that.
 Shame on them.

 [//]: # (auto_plantuml start)